Discover beautiful beaches, rugged coastline and historical buildings, for those of you able to stay and explore – there is plenty to see and do.

 A selection of some of our berth-holders favourite places to eat and drink that are well worth going that little bit further for:

 Located just off the A1 at Brownieside, Carnaby’s is well worth a visit.
 The cleverly designed modern menu transforms wholesome fresh, local produce into high quality, imaginative dishes along with traditional, but carefully prepared, classic fare.
-Worth a visit just for the Otolenghi inspired salads alone.
-A range of top-quality gift items, homeware and fashion is available for sale.
+Carnaby's is a real gem - berth holders travel just for the Otolenghi inspired salads alone (though the whole menu is so good repeat visits are required!)
+You will also find a fantastic range of top-quality gift items, homeware and fashion available for sale.

 The Ship Inn looks out to sea across the beautiful sandy beach of Newton Haven.
 11 nautical miles from the marina, Low Newton is one of our berth-holders favourite cruising destinations - in no small part due to the opportunity to stop at this delightful and welcoming Inn!
 Run by mother and daughter team Christine and Hannah, the Inn serves simple, delicious food and has its own micro-brewery.
 Serving lunch daily 12-2.30pm and evening meals (Wed-Sat) between 7-8pm, booking is essential.
 The Ship Inn does not take any type of credit or debit card.
 To book call 01665 576262.